 Appliances in your apartment are powered by electricity.
 Housing Services does not pay for electricity unless otherwise noted.
 You are responsible for putting the bill in your name with service starting on your contract date, regardless of when you move-in.
 Failure to do so will result in a $40 maintenance fee in addition to the usage charges for each month UCSF has to pay the bill.
 If you do not have a United States Social Security number, you will have to go in person to a PG&E location upon arrival to create an account.
+Website for starting/stopping service.
 Please Note: It is standard for PG&E to ask for a security deposit if you are a first time customer with them, don’t have a credit history, or a social security number.
 They will return your deposit once you close your account and it has been paid off in full.

 Trash removal and water fees are covered by Housing Services.
 Each apartment is pre-wired with two (2) phone lines and can contact AT&T at 800.288.2020.
-Residents contact the telephone company directly for this service.
+Tenants contact the telephone company directly for this service.

 Trash and Recycling